OpenRailAssociation/website/content/news/2026-04-10-hack4rail-register-now.md

 ### Key Dates

-*  Registration open until April 30, 2026
+*  Participant registration open until April 30, 2026
 *  Confirmation of participation by May 5, 2026